cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 using a so-called `PEP 517`_-build.

-Build dependencies for the documentation are installed using the file ``docs/requirements.txt``.
+Build dependencies for the documentation are installed using a `requirements file`_ located at ``docs/requirements.txt``.
-This file is necessary
-because Read the Docs currently does not support installing development dependencies using Poetry's lock file.
+Read the Docs currently does not support installing development dependencies using Poetry's lock file.
 For the sake of brevity and maintainability, only direct dependencies are included.

-Note that this file partially duplicates Poetry's lock file.
-Ensure the requirements match Poetry's lock file, whenever you upgrade Sphinx, and whenever you add, upgrade, or remove a Sphinx extension.

 .. note::

    The requirements file is managed by `Dependabot <Dependabot integration_>`__.
    When newer versions of the build dependencies become available, Dependabot updates the requirements file and submits a pull request.
+   When adding or removing Sphinx extensions using Poetry, don't forget to update the requirements file as well.

 .. _`Tutorials`: